replit/play/README.md

 ## Why use Python Play?

 Python Play was designed to be an excellent starting point for brand new programmers.
-The goal of the project is to give someone that has never programmed before a compelling and succesful experience in their first few minutes of programming.
+The goal of the project is to give someone that has never programmed before a compelling and successful experience in their first few minutes of programming.
 We aimed to make graphics programming as accessible as possible to as young an audience as possible.

 We found that many existing programming languages and graphics libraries presented unnecessary difficulties for new programmers — difficulties making simple things happen, confusing language, confusing program flow, unexplained concepts, etc. We know that even one initial disagreeable experience can turn people away from programming forever, and we wanted to prevent that outcome as much as possible.